-That summer children from UrbanPromise in Camden, Barry School in West Philadelphia, the simple way in North Philadelphia and the suburban Main Line all came together for 10 days to play, sing, dance and imagine.
+That summer children from UrbanPromise in Camden, Barry School in West Philadelphia, the Simple Way in North Philadelphia and the suburban Main Line all came together for 10 days to play, sing, dance and imagine.
 The final performance, titled “Moon Dance” was full of the energy and joy that was generated by this truly diverse group of children.

 In an effort to follow up with kids year to year, Yes!
 And… began a program designed to teach higher level artistic skills and at the same time give valuable job experience to the teens who were growing out of the middle school programs they offered.
-The program was called SHADOW (as it was meant to operate while other Yes!
+The program was called Shadow Company (as it was meant to operate while other Yes!
 And… programs were being run).
-SHADOW grew into it's own company of actors, with the teens themselves contributing to and helping organize the different activites.
-They have performed in the annual Philadelphia Fringe Festival and make original theatre pieces several times a year.
+Shadow Company grew into its own company of actors, with the teens themselves contributing to and helping organize the different activites.
+They have performed in the annual Philadelphia FringeArts Festival and make original theatre pieces several times a year.

 Another program that grew out of a desire to continue to reach kids as well as give the artistic staff an opportunity to be creative was the Winter Sort of Thing.
-Combining kids, teens and adult artists from across their progamming and teaming up once again with Eastern University Theatre, the Winter Sort of Thing is a unique new musical experience.
+Combining kids, teens and adult artists from across their progamming and teaming up once again with Eastern (now University) Theatre, the Winter Sort of Thing was a unique new musical experience.
 Participants in the program help to build a new musical from the ground up and audiences each year get taken on a fantastic ride of the imagination.

 Of course the rest of the story is yet to be written.
-Yes!
-And...'s dreams and goals include being able to reach as many children as possible with programs that serve, uplift and change.
+Our dreams and goals include being able to reach as many children as possible with programs that serve, uplift and change.
 You can be a part of the future of Yes!
 And... as well.
 Be a regular contributer, send a kid to camp, join our intensive trainings, volunteer, or even become part of our wonderful staff or board.
 Contact us to see how you can be a part of our future!